averygoodidea/averygoodwebapp-infrastructure/README.md

 22. Once the build has completed running, confirm your deployment has been successful by visiting your domain name.

 The installation is complete!
-Feel free to modify to create your own app or website!
+Feel free to modify to create your own web app or website!

 > If you have any issues following this guide just send me an email at avery-at-averygoodidea-dot-com and I'll help you troubleshoot any issues.